fatiando/pooch/doc/usage.rst

 ---------------------

 Sometimes further post-processing actions need to be taken on downloaded files (unzipping, conversion to a more efficient format, etc).
-If these actions are time or memory consuming, it would be best to this only once when the file is actually downloaded and not every time :meth:`pooch.Pooch.fetch` is called.
+If these actions are time or memory consuming, it would be best to do this only once when the file is actually downloaded and not every time :meth:`pooch.Pooch.fetch` is called.

 One way to do this is using *post-processing hooks*.
 Method :meth:`pooch.Pooch.fetch` takes a ``hook`` argument that allows us to specify a function that is executed post-download and before returning the local file path.
-The hook actually lets us overwrite the file name returned by :meth:`pooch.Pooch.fetch`.
+The hook also lets us overwrite the file name returned by :meth:`pooch.Pooch.fetch`.

-For example, let's say our data file is zipped and we want to store an unzipped copy of it in and read that instead.
-We can do this with a post-processing hook that unzips the file and returns the path to the unzipped file instead:
+For example, let's say our data file is zipped and we want to store an unzipped copy of it and read that instead.
+We can do this with a post-processing hook that unzips the file and returns the path to the unzipped file instead of the original zip archive:

 .. code:: python